shmuelie/MonoGame.Js/README.md

 JavaScript game libary that is based on the XNA/MonoGame API

-The only ""dependancies" on modern browsers the API takes is the HTML canvas object and the addEventListener function.
+The only "dependancies" on modern browsers the API takes is the HTML canvas object and the addEventListener function.
 Otherwise the code is valid ECMAScript 3 code and should work if those two are pollyfilled.